robotarmygeneral/robotarmygeneral-wiki/Home.md

 Welcome to the Robot Army General learning wiki.
-These resources are [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
-You can fork and modify any of these pages.
+These resources are [CC0](http://creativecommons.org/publicdomain/zero/1.0/), and you can fork and modify any of these pages ([[see how|README]]).
 If you make substantial improvements, we encourage you to pull request on our [GitHub page](https://github.com/robotarmygeneral/wiki).

 ## Topic hubs